linux-system-roles/firewall/README.md

 configuration, and you want to make all of the firewall configuration the same across all of the machines.

+*WARNING*: When using this option, there's a small time window when firewall is being reset and all new connections to the system are rejected.
+Existing connections will be unaffected.
+Applying changes with this option in production might cause temporary service failures with new connections during the operation.

 Examples of Options
 -------------------
 By default, any changes will be applied immediately, and to the permanent settings.
 If you want the changes to apply immediately but not permanently, use `permanent: false`.
 Conversely, use `runtime: false`.